Kfollen93/Mini-Reference-Guide/README.md

 <details>
   <summary><b>O(1) Constant Time</b></summary>
-  O(1) is represented as "constant time".
+  O(1) is represented as "Constant Time".
 This means that regardless of the amount of data that is involved, whether it's 10,000 or 10, it will always require the same amount of time. <br>
   <br>
   An example of O(1) is: